Tensor-reduced atomic density representations

-Finally, we assess the effect of optimising the embedding weights in the tensor-reduced basis using the MACE architecture~\cite{MACE2022}.
-A typical MACE model is a 2-layer message passing network which utilises the uncoupled ACE basis to efficiently represent equivariant body-ordered messages.
-Normally, the embedding weights are optimised using backpropagation along with all other model parameters as usual with network models, but it is possible to fix these weights to random values.
-Whilst a multi-layer MACE is a complex non-linear network model, a single-layer MACE with frozen embedding weights is equivalent to a linear ACE model with a fully uncoupled basis~\cite{botnet}.
+Finally, we assess the effect of optimising the embedding weights using the MACE architecture~\cite{MACE2022}.
+A typical MACE model is a 2-layer message passing network which utilises tensor-reduced ACE features to efficiently represent equivariant body-ordered messages.
+Normally, the embedding weights are optimised using backpropagation along with all other model parameters, but it is possible to fix these weights to random values.
+As such, whilst a multi-layer MACE is a complex non-linear network model, a single-layer MACE with frozen embedding weights is equivalent to a linear model using tensor-reduced ACE features~\cite{botnet}.
+Furthermore, within MACE the embedding weights used in the tensor decomposition, see Table \ref{tab:summary}, are approximated as $W^{kl_t}_{zn}$ = $U_{zn}V^{kl_t}_n$ so that the element weights $U_{zn}$ and the radial weights $V^{kl_t}_n$ can be optimised or frozen independently.

-We use the HME21 dataset \cite{Takamoto2022HME21, takamoto2022towards} for this test due to its exceptional diversity, both chemically with 45 elements, and structurally with configurations including isolated molecules, bulk crystals, surfaces, clusters and disordered materials.
-We fit several models (see the Supporting Information for details), and the energy and force errors on the independent test set are summarised in Table \ref{tab:acac}.
-Strikingly, using random element embedding weights leads to almost no degradation in model accuracy compared to using optimised weights.
-In contrast, we found that using random embedding weights for the tensor reduction of both chemical and radial indices lead to significantly larger prediction errors.
-A two-layer model with optimised weights achieves state of the art accuracy on HME21, showing the power of the message passing architecture and further highlighting the effectiveness of the uncoupled basis.
+We use the HME21 dataset \cite{Takamoto2022HME21, takamoto2022towards} for this test due to its exceptional diversity, both chemically with 37 elements, and structurally with configurations including isolated molecules, bulk crystals, surfaces, clusters and disordered materials.
+We fit several models (see Supplemental Material~\cite{SI} for details), and the energy and force errors on the independent test set are summarised in Table \ref{tab:acac}.
+Strikingly, using random element embedding weights leads to almost no degradation in model accuracy compared to using optimised element embedding weights.
+In contrast, randomizing both the element and radial embedding weights lead to significantly larger prediction errors.
+A two-layer model with optimised weights achieves state of the art accuracy on HME21, showing the power of the message passing architecture and further highlighting the effectiveness of the tensor-reduced features.